Religion (REL)

 REL 3385.
 Buddhism.

-This course surveys the main ideas, myths, symbols and practices of the diverse forms of Buddhism.
+This course surveys the main ideas, myths, symbols, and practices of the diverse forms of Buddhism through study of their central ideas, narratives, symbols, and practices.
 Students explore and evaluate the manner in which Buddhist perspectives have influenced social values and arts in the South East and East Asian cultures.
-Students gain skills useful for working with diverse populations.
-(WI) (MULT).
+The course emphasizes descriptive and interpretive analysis of religious texts, practices, and institutions.
+By situating Buddhist traditions within their historical and cultural contexts, the course introduces students to Buddhism as a complex and evolving religious tradition, using methods standard to Religious Studies.

 Grade Mode: Standard Letter

 This course is an in-depth study of the principles and the practice of yoga.
 Students explore the yogic conception of the mind and the body and how it relates to psychoanalytic and neuroscientific frameworks.
 Students also examine the parallels between the discipline of yoga and practices in other religious traditions.
-Students gain skills useful for working with diverse populations and learn to analyze problems from different perspectives.
+Emphasis is placed on scholarly methods, critical reading, and analysis of primary and secondary materials.
+Students develop interpretive skills that support the rigorous academic study of yoga; they also gain skills useful for working with diverse populations.

 Grade Mode: Standard Letter